 The economic literature varies widely on how health should be discounted, ranging from suggestions to not discount health at all to discount health at the same rate as monetary outcomes.
 Our impression is that there has been a convergence away from equal discounting of health and monetary outcomes towards discounting health at a lower rate, though with little agreement on how precisely the discount rate for health should be constructed.
 This seems to depend mainly on the assumed shape of the utility function, but also partly on the types of health outcomes used.
-44 Overall, we could not come up with a superior approach to constructing GiveWell's discount rate for health outcomes in the available time, and expect that progress on this question is difficult.
-However, GiveWell's current approach to discounting health seems to be broadly in line with some of the literature.
-45 Thus, we tentatively recommend keeping the current discounting approach for health outcomes until further progress on this question is made.
+Overall, we could not come up with a superior approach to constructing GiveWell's discount rate for health outcomes in the available time, and expect that progress on this question is difficult.
+However, GiveWell's current approach to

-44 For example, QALYs already incorporate time preferences in the way they are constructed (MacKeigan et al., 2003) and should thus not be discounted again with respect to time preferences.
+&lt;sup>44 For example, QALYs already incorporate time preferences in the way they are constructed (MacKeigan et al., 2003) and should thus not be discounted again with respect to time preferences.